Millee-24/JobLens/README.md

+Link for the app: https://job-lens-alpha.vercel.app/
-# JobLens – AI-Powered Resume Rater
+# JobLens – AI-Powered Job Application Coach

 ## Overview
 **JobLens** is an AI-driven web application designed to help job seekers optimize their resumes and increase their chances of getting shortlisted.
 The platform analyzes a resume against a target job description (JD), highlights missing skills, computes a relevance score, and provides actionable improvement suggestions.
 It also assists recruiters with faster pre-screening tools.